marcelovani/drupal-example-site/README.md

 Example:

-`distro:build -e dev --branch=7.x --name=d7-example --destination=/var/www/sites/drupal`
+`drupal distro:build -e dev --branch=7.x --name=d7-example --destination=/var/www/sites/drupal`

 This is chain command found in ~/.console/chain
 You can write your own chain command or provide the repo for your own distro